 Suck My Culture is a 5-woman punk band who are reigniting feminist discourse in Plymouth.
 Recently involved in a city-wide art exhibition, We The People Are The Work, and fundraising for domestic violence charities with their music, they have proven themselves to be not just cultured, but conscious and committed to the riot grrrl movement.
-V was lucky enough to chat with them.
+Eve Jones chatted with them.

 It was a few months ago, after a long shift at work that I first saw Suck My Culture at the Underground.
 I felt totally unprepared—I was knackered, in my work uniform and I didn’t know a single person there.
 I bumped into the members of SMC in the ladies toilets—always the most networkable space at a gig—and put on my most confident facade as I introduced myself.

 The crowd was enthusiastic in the the dimly lit bar but, as a punk novice, I didn’t know what to expect from the music.
 So, when SMC came on stage and started shouting about Donald Trump and everyday misogyny, I couldn’t help but beam my motherfucking face off—I was pleasantly surprised.
 It’s only when you’re not hearing songs about broken hearts and ocean blue eyes that you realise how many female artists only sing about men.
 Instead, these five women were making music about consent, violence against women and how hilarious it was when their mate pet some wild beavers.

 A month later, now in the short days of winter, I’m walking down a rainy back alley, excited to meet these women again.
 I duck under a garage door, met immediately with smiles from three of the coterie.
 As the remaining members filter in, they crack open beers with gloved hands and trail cables around one another—everyone conceding personal space in the tiny garage.
 They go through their set before we start moving energetically from song to song, the rain a natural percussion.
 By the time we get chatting, their interview nerves seem to have been warmed through.